openacs/openacs-core/readme.txt

 This is the OpenACS - the Open Architecture Community System.

-Version 5.2.0 beta 1 - In development - use at your own risk!
+Version 5.2.0 release candidate 1

 --------------